mia2380/Sneak-Attack-Project-1/README.md

 ## Project Description/User Story:

-GIVEN a user wants to adopt a cat
+GIVEN a user wants to adopt a cat or dog
 WHEN a searches for a pet on our site
 THEN they are presented with a nearby adoption with an item to purchase for said animal